Last Updated: February 19, 2021

 5. Statistics about Google’s mobile-first indexing – 63% of all Google searches happen on a mobile device.

-Since mobile devices have dethroned desktop and laptop computers in terms of online access, it’s only natural that Google will focus on mobile searches from now on.
-So keep that in mind when you design your website.
-We have some fantastic web design stats to help you with that.
+Since mobile devices have dethroned desktop and laptop computers in terms of online access, it’s only natural that Google will also focus on mobile searches.

 Google Reviews and Their Impact on Local Businesses